openvinotoolkit/training_extensions/tensorflow_toolkit/image_retrieval/README.md

 ## Evaluation

-To test the image retrieval model run the script `test.py` as follows:
+To test the image retrieval model using TensorFlow run the script `test.py` as follows:
 ```
 python tools/test.py \
 --model_weights pretrained_model/weights-251920 \